maki-keep/real-time_chat_app_client/README.md

 # real-time_chat_app_client

-Client that interacts with the Real-Time Chat API.
+Client for the Real-Time Chat API.
+Made with React and Vite.

+## Features

+- **/**: Homepage with options to sign up or log in.
+- **/signup**: Create a new account by providing a username and password.
+- **/login**: Authenticate with an existing username and password.
+- **/chat**: Create or join conversations, and send messages.

 ## Install